zycobyte/definitions/README.md

-# definitions of programming terms, seperated into folders based on the EDEXCEL GCSE categories
+# definitions of programming terms